 What is UHD?

-QLED vs UHD: Core Comparison and Analysis
+QLED vs UHD: Comparison Chart

 • QLED is a display technology developed by Samsung.